'Dark times' in Russia, as disabled dissident sent to die in jail

 It was accused of doing the same to Navalny in 2020.

-For his part, Ashurkov escaped a similar risk in 2014 when he fled to London after noticing he was under surveillance in Moscow.
+For his part, Ashurkov escaped a similar risk in 2014 when he fled to London after noticing he was under surveillance in Russia.

-But Putin's vendetta has also crossed borders, with new poisonings and shootings in the UK and Germany in the past five years.
+But Putin's vendettas have also crossed borders, with poisonings and shootings in the UK and Germany in the past five years.

 And when asked if he felt safe in Britain, Ashurkov said: "Russian services can assassinate people in any part of the world".

 "Nobody is perfectly safe.
-But you just have to go about your daily things and try not to think of it too much, otherwise you can't have a normal life," he added.
+But you just have to go about your daily business and try not to think about it too much, otherwise you can't lead a normal life," he said.